 Subverted in The Hairy Ape—the ape in question kills the main character after he frees it.

 George Bernard Shaw's Androcles and the Lion plays this as straight as you'd expect from the title.

 Subverted in Wicked: as a student at Shiz, Elphaba (who will later become the Wicked Witch) rescues a lion cub from experimentation and frees it from its cage.
 This cub grows up to be the Cowardly Lion, who apparently holds Elphaba responsible for his cowardice and helps Dorothy and the Tin Man to hunt her down.

-Early in Resident Evil 4, Leon Kennedy encounters a wolf (though Leon calls it a "dog") caught in a trap.
+Early in Resident Evil 4, Leon Kennedy encounters a dog caught in a bear trap.
 If the player has him free the wolf, it returns later to help Leon fight his battle against the first "El Gigante" boss by distracting the monster.

 At the end of Super Metroid, the baby Metroid which Samus spared at the end of Metroid II sacrifices itself to rescue Samus from Mother Brain.

 This is a bit more justified than most examples: the Metroid imprinted on Samus when it hatched, causing it to see her as its mother.
 Naturally it would try to defend her against danger.